Skip to Content

-A longer stay in New Zealand’s largest population centre, Auckland, will give you plenty of time to explore the “super-diversity” of a city that is not only the hub of Polynesian performing arts, but also a melting pot of over 200 ethnic groups.
-From Auckland, we loop south again, following the Waikato and Whanganui rivers to the volcanic region of the Central Plateau.
-The theme of “man alone” -- or “going bush” to escape domestic constraints -- has shaped New Zealand literature and cinema, and we retrace the steps of our most iconic anti-heroes through the lush bush as well as the rugged moonscape of lava fields.
+The tour will follow the Waikato and Whanganui rivers to the volcanic region of the Central Plateau.
+The theme of “man alone” or “going bush” to escape domestic constraints has shaped New Zealand literature and cinema.
+You will retrace the steps of our most iconic anti-heroes through the lush bush as well as the rugged moonscape of lava fields.

-From there, we head south to the student city of Palmerston North.
+From there, the tour heads south to the student city of Palmerston North.
 Through the case study of the threatened Manawatū River, Massey staff will discuss how they integrate awareness of environmental ecology into their creative works.
-The expedition returns to Wellington for a creative showcase of your work during the tour and transition to your internship.
+The final stop in Wellington provides you with an immersion into understand the city’s vibrant arts scene.
+You will visit Weta Workshop and observe the work of innovative local theatre companies.
+The tour ends with a creative showcase of your work and a transition to your internship.

 The final itinerary is subject to change.